How Much Does It Cost To Amputate a Dog's Leg?

 Four Minutes

-If a vet recommends a limb amputation for your furry friend, it can feel scary picturing their new life as an amputee.
+If your vet recommends a limb amputation for your dog, you might be concerned about your pup's new life as an amputee — and your wallet.
 But sometimes, it’s the best decision for your dog’s overall health.

-Dog leg amputation costs will vary depending on where you live, the dog’s size, and whether the dog needs their front leg or hind leg amputated.
-The price ranges anywhere from $1,000-$2,000, but it can be less expensive for smaller dogs.1,2
+Dog leg amputation costs can vary depending on where you live, your dog’s size, and whether they need their front leg or hind leg amputated.
+The price ranges anywhere from $1,000 – $2,000, though it can be less expensive for smaller dogs.
+Amputation of a dog’s front leg tends to cost more than amputation of a hind leg.1,2

-Here’s what else you need to know about amputating a dog’s leg, including how a MetLife Pet policy can help cover surgery and related costs.
+Here’s what to know about dog leg amputation, including how a dog insurance policy through MetLife Pet could help you cover surgery and related costs.

 Medical issues or conditions that may result in an amputation include:3